 Mrs. Julie & Coaches Andy Fleener, Gary Clark, Nick Dillard & Sam Rudd

 Registration opens today for the 2019 4-H Chick Chain project!
 This project teaches youth how to raise baby chicks to laying age using science-based best practices.
 At the end of the project, youth compete in a showmanship and skill-a-thon contest to test their knowledge and also exhibit their birds for judging and awards.

 HOW DOES THE 4-H CHICK CHAIN PROJECT WORK?

 Purchase or hatch your own chicks during the month of March.
 The number you choose to purchase or hatch is up to you, but we recommend that you begin with at least three chicks.

 Chicken breeds have unique needs and personalities.
 Do some research before you choose your breed.

 - Rhode Island Red

-There is an orientation webinar and a hands-on workshop to get you ready for the show you’ll attend during the summer.
+There is an orientation webinar and a hands-on workshop to get you ready for the show.
 Your 4-H Agent or project volunteer can also make a home visit to check up on your progress.

 HOW DO I SIGN UP?